mibur1/psy300/book/2_models/4_Logistic_regression.md

 ```
 The output can be interpreted as follows:

-**Precision**: Propportion of true positive predictions among all positive predictions made by the model.
+**Precision**: Proportion of correct predictions among all predictions for that class.

 $$\text{Precision} = \frac{\text{True Positives (TP)}}{\text{True Positives (TP)} + \text{False Positives (FP)}}$$